AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Method

-Then, this subdomain categorization was reviewed by two experts: one a practicing medical doctor with research experience, and the other a researcher specializing in public health communication.
-This expert consultation helped us validate and improve the clarity of all categories.
-The final categorization included 20 subcategories that were organized into six broad groups: clinical decision support, workflow optimization, professional training, research and data analysis, consumer health support, and healthcare system support.
-The complete set of subcategories is presented in the Results section~\ref{result:content}.
-To scale up the categorization across the entire corpus for prevalence analysis, we employed \texttt{GPT-4o-mini}~\cite{hurst2024gpt} using the same settings as in previous tasks, with a temperature of 0.0 to ensure deterministic output.
+The final categorization comprised 20 subcategories, organized into six broad groups: clinical decision support, workflow optimization, professional training, research and data analysis, consumer health support, and healthcare system support.
+The complete set of subcategories is presented in the Results Sect~\ref{result:content}.
+To scale up the categorization across the entire corpus for prevalence analysis, we employed \texttt{GPT-4o-mini}~\cite{hurst2024gpt} using the same temperature settings of 0.0 as previous tasks to ensure deterministic output.
+The prompt is provided in the supplement.
 When the content and prompt together exceeded the token limit, the content was split into multiple chunks, and the annotation results were combined for final reporting.
+To assess the reliability of utilizing LLM for categorization, we sampled 100 articles across five data sources for human annotation.
+The model performed fine on this task with an F1-macro score of 0.792 (Precision: 0.745, Recall: 0.888).
+Same as previous tasks, we conducted an additional cross-model validation using \texttt{gemini-2.5} on a random subset of 500 items. \texttt{gpt-4o-mini} showed slightly higher F1-macro scores than \texttt{gemini-2.5} with high inter-model agreement, indicating stable annotation behavior on our data.
+We report both the model–human evaluation (n = 100) and model–model agreement (n = 500) statistics in Appendix~\ref{appendix:model_agreement}.